Breast milk is easier to digest than formula; therefore, breastfed babies wake quicker and more often because they

 Tips for gentle weaning at night

 - Breastfeed your baby just before you go to bed.
 This will give you an extended sleep period before your baby wakes again.

 - Make sure that your baby is drinking enough during the day.
-This way, they might not be as interested in the breast at night.
+This way, they might not be as interested in the breasts at night.

 - You can say no. When your baby is at the age where they can understand "no," you can tell them it's sleep time.
 Be firm but loving, and do not give in.
 A toddler can be told that "Boobies" (breast milk) is for daytime, "Boobies are gone until tomorrow," or something to that effect.

 - Ensure that distractions are minimal during daytime feedings so that your baby drinks more during these times.

 - Get Dad to take over for the night; if necessary, you can sleep in another room.

 - Give extra love and affection during the day.
 A baby often wakes up at night just because they miss being held.

 - When putting the baby to sleep, make sure they are comfortable.

 - Teething can cause pain and discomfort and cause your baby to wake up more often at night.
 Give your baby something before bedtime to relieve pain if you know that your baby is teething.

 - Body temperature.
 Everyone has difficulty sleeping if they are too cold or too hot.

 - Try to keep solid food intake to a minimum before five months of age, as this could lead to abdominal cramping and sleep issues.

 Deprived of Sleep?

 - Express some milk for your baby before bedtime.
 Allow your partner a chance to give your baby the supplement.
 Avoid giving your baby an artificial nipple before four weeks of age.